 While there are a number of new burger shops opening up in Singapore, it is heartening to see a home-grown concept expand.

-Burgs is a brand-new fast casual burger concept located at 313@somerset, and make your way to Level 5 Food Republic.
+Burgs is a fast-casual Halal-certified burger concept located at 313@somerset, Level 5 Food Republic.

-Local foodies may be more familiar with the branding of “Burgs by Project Warung”, but this outlet marks something different with an exclusive menu and improved recipes.
+Local foodies may be more familiar with the branding of “Burgs by Project Warung”, but they have rebranded as “Burgs”

 Opened by founders Indra and Ridzuan who used to work in Michelin-star restaurants, they found an opportunity to start a business offering local-style gourmet burgers at affordable pricing.